What is this subject about?

 What skills will I need for this course?

-Skills needed include a minimum of Grade 5 performance standard on any instrument, fluent notation reading skills to Grade 5 theory level, creative skill in order to compose, and annotating skills in order to take notes on the Anthology set work pieces you will be analysing.
+Skills needed include a minimum of Grade 5 performance standard on any instrument, fluent notation reading skills to the level of ABRSM Grade 4 music theory, creative skill in order to compose, and annotating skills in order to take notes on the Anthology set work pieces you will be analysing.
 A broad knowledge of music and a desire to listen to a wide range of music from different periods, styles and genres, and basic keyboard skills are also helpful.

 Do I need Music GCSE to study Music at A level?

-The skills demanded for A Level are very different from those required at GCSE, and Music GCSE is not a requirement.
+The skills demanded for A Level are very similar to those required at GCSE, but Music GCSE is not a requirement to take the course.
 What is important is that you take note of the formal requirements detailed above, and undertake some music composition work over the summer prior to beginning your studies.
 It is very useful to have followed a Music GCSE course however as you will understand the three strands required in Music education.

 What can the course lead to in terms of higher education and future careers?